 You want to be able to do this too.

 Dream journalers who have been maintaining the habit for any length of time know 100 percent positive thinking is either hard to do or impossible.
 No matter the amount of positive thinking we muster, we’re aware our subconscious sells us out on a regular basis.
 We see the evidence in our dream journals.

 The Law of Attraction states we attract into our lives whatever it is we focus on.
-If you concentrate on love, you attract love.
+The idea goes that if you concentrate on love, you attract love.
 If you concentrate on money, you attract money.
 Banish doubt from your mind.
 Your life will improve.